RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

     MOVE 34 TO WS-
     ```

     If the IDE preferences for auto-activation of Content Assist have not been changed, Content Assist opens a list of potential data names that start with WS- to choose from.
-If Content Assist does not display a list, to open it manually click **Ctrl+Space**.
+If Content Assist does not display a list, to open it manually press **Ctrl+Space**.

 5. Finally, if you have changed this COBOL program, copy the backup version back in again.